 This is an exciting moment in the academic career of Year 9 pupils.
-For the first time you are being asked to make active choices about subjects that you want to continue studying, or that you want to try for the first time.
-At the same time you are deciding to discontinue subjects that you have studied for a number of years, which can also be challenging.
+For the first time you are being asked to make wide ranging choices about subjects that you want to continue studying, or that you want to try for the first time.
+At the same time you are deciding to discontinue subjects that you have studied for a number of years.

-As you get older, you will have to make increasingly specialised choices; this is the start of that process, and we will work with you so that you are confident that you are making good decisions which will enable you to work productively and achieve your best.
+As you get older, you will have to make increasingly specialised choices; this is the start of that process, and we will work with you so that you are confident that you are making good decisions which will enable you to study productively and achieve your best.